cyberaz0r/Burp-IISTildeEnumerationScanner/README.md

 # Burp IIS Tilde Enumeration Scanner
-A Burp extension to check for the IIS Tilde Enumeration/IIS short name (8.3) disclosure vulnerability and to exploit it by enumerating all the short names in an IIS web server
+A Burp extension to check for the IIS Tilde Enumeration/IIS 8.3 Short Filename Disclosure vulnerability and to exploit it by enumerating all the short names in an IIS web server

 Based on <a href="https://github.com/irsdl/IIS-ShortName-Scanner">IIS ShortName Scanner</a>